Discovered: Criminal hackers with hacking competitions

 Sophos X-Ops uncovers hacker research competitions on criminal online forums to innovate and overcome security hurdles in a new report.
 These cybercriminal research competitions also award individual prizes of up to $80.000.

-Sophos X-Ops describes in its new report “For the win?
-Offensive Research Contests on Criminal Forums” Hacker research contests conducted by cybercrime forums to drive new attack innovations.
-The competitions focus on new attack and evasion methods and reflect cybercrime trends such as taking down AV/EDR, cryptocurrency fraud and setting up command-and-control infrastructures.
+Sophos X-Ops' new report, "For the win?
+Offensive Research Contests on Criminal Forums," describes hacker research contests run by cybercrime forums to drive new attack innovations.
+The contests focus on new attack and evasion methods and reflect cybercrime trends such as taking down AV/EDR, cryptocurrency fraud, and setting up command-and-control infrastructures.

 Hacker groups compete to find new attack routes